It's the big question that you're probably all asking. So, here's a checklist of items you should keep in mind when you're packing or shopping.

 |Closet||Hangers, moth balls, shoe storage, hamper|

 |Washers and Dryers||Detergent, bleach, fabric softener, dryer sheets|

 ***If you get a wastebasket for your room, it must be a fireproof, metal wastebasket.

 Most importantly, for your bed, you should bring linens.
 Make them easily accessible so that you'll know where to find them on your first day in the residence hall.
 The College provides an extra-long twin mattress (39 x 80) and a bed frame, but you have the power to deck that out however you want!
-Stores like Target, Wal-Mart, Bed, Bath, and Beyond, or Linens 'n Things all carry extra-long twin bedding during the summer and into the early fall months.
+Stores like Target, Wal-Mart, or Bed, Bath, and Beyond all carry extra-long twin bedding during the summer and into the early fall months.
 Some people also like to get foam mattress pads to put under their sheets.
 It makes sleeping on those institutional plastic mattresses much nicer!